cgeeng/TeamActivities/Module05/README.md

 Additionally, to further your understanding of Java, we will cover in more detail on how to read and write files.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
-Ideally, you upload the notes as a PDF to the team meeting after you build them out.
+Upload your notes as a PDF to the appropriate Lab assignment.

 > [!TIP]
 > Good notes become a study guide for you and your team!
 Make sure they include everything you need to help better understand the weekly material.